petersieg/wii_homebrew/README.md

 supply png icon file and meta.xml file accordingly to your liking.

 Place hello folder on sd card under apps folder; start homebrew channel and your hello should appear to be started.

+---

+Use dkp-pacman to:
+* `sudo dkp-pacman -Sl dkp-libs` To show only the libraries supplied by devkitPro
+* To list packages use `dkp-pacman -Sl`
+* To install a package use `sudo dkp-pacman -S <name of package>`
+* `sudo dkp-pacman -R <name of package>` will remove an already installed package.